 However, with the exception of those moving to Australia from New Zealand, expats will need to have a work permit/work visa to legally work in this mammoth Pacific nation.

 The application process may initially seem intimidating.
-There’s an incredible assortment of working visa categories and sub-classes, and each category seems to have its own complex requirements and strange loopholes.
+There’s an incredible assortment of working visa categories and subclasses, and each category seems to have its own complex requirements and strange loopholes.

-Steps to getting a 457-Working Visa
+Steps to getting a working visa

 Expats should note that the process can take a long time, in some cases several months.
 Thus it’s best to anticipate a long waiting period rather than a short one.

-Business Visas for Australia
+Business visas for Australia